Brussels shared cars victim of vandalism

 April 07, 2023

 Of the planned 1 966 Hoppin Points in Flanders, barely 65 have been completed today, only three percent of the network, the newspaper Het Belang van Limburg writes.
-However, the new mobility hubs envisioned by the Flemish Minister for Mobility Lydia Peeters (Open Vld) are crucial in the Basic AccessThis content has been archived.
-Log […]
+However, the new mobility hubs envisioned by the Flemish Minister for Mobility Lydia Peeters (Open Vld) are crucial in the Basic Accessibility plan.
+That plan designs a […]

 Parisians vote against use of shared e-scooters